axiom-data-science/portal-docs/overview.rst

 	There are many options for interacting with the data in this display:

 		* Advanced search options in the center toolbar (Spatial filter, Filter time filter, Keyword search, Depth filter).
-Refer to :ref:`Advanced Search Filters <advanced-search-filters>`.
+Refer to :ref:`Advanced Search Filters <advanced search filters>`.
 		* Browse detailed information about datasets using the Inventory, Download, Annotations, Deployment, and More Information tabs.
-Refer to :ref:`Metadata <metadata>`and :ref:`Downloading <downloading>`.
+Refer to :ref:`Metadata <how-to-metadata>`and :ref:`Downloading <download-how-tos>`.
 		* Download one or more datasets using the green Download button.
-Refer to :ref:`Downloading <downloading>`.
+Refer to :ref:`Downloading <download-how-tos>`.
 		* Expand the individual data charts to customize the chart, including changing the chart type, adjusting the time scale and binning, viewing the data quality flags, and learning more information about the individual instrument deployment and annotations.
-Refer to :ref:`Customize Data Charts <customize-data-charts>`.
+Refer to :ref:`Customize Data Charts <search-project-data>`.

 	Different Chart Types
 	=====================